trackle-iot/liblightmodbus/doc/modbusMaskWrite.3lightmodbus.md

 `uint8_t modbusMaskWrite( uint8_t *mask, uint16_t maskLength, uint16_t bit, uint8_t value );`

 ## DESCRIPTION
-The **modbusMaskWrite** writes a single bit (on *bit* position) in little-endian array (*mask*) of *maskLength* length to *value* value.
+The **modbusMaskWrite** writes a single bit (on *bit* position) in little-endian array (*mask*) of *maskLength* bytes length to *value* value.
 All non-zero bit values are assumed to be ones.
 The routine is very useful once whole array is treated like a single bit mask.
 When the returned value is greater than 1, an error has occurred.

 ## AUTHORS
 Jacek Wieczorek (Jacajack) - mrjjot@gmail.com